ZTiKnl/IDA-BGS-FrontEnd/README.md

 # IDA-BGS FrontEnd
 FrontEnd website for displaying data sent from the IDA-BGS plugin for EDMC to the IDA-BGS API

+## Thanks
+- Me, glorious me....